martinctc/blog/_knitr/draft_interview_with_avision.md

 If you wish to find out more about him, check out...

-One reason why I thought it'd be interesting to speak with Avision is because he will be speaking at the EARL Conference this upcoming September in London.
+One reason why I thought it'd be interesting to speak with Avision is because he will be speaking at the [EARL Conference this upcoming September in London](https://earlconf.com/).
 From my own experience, speaking about a technical subject at a conference can be both intimidating and enjoyable, so in this interview I'm going to find out what he is talking about and what his experience of the process is like.

 ### The EARL Conference

 The EARL Conference is an annual conference on the *Enterprise Applications of the R Language*, organised by Mango Solutions.
 My friend Avision is giving a talk in the upcoming EARL 2019 in September in London, so in this interview we had a chat about what's it all going to be about.

 **Disclaimer**: I'm not affiliated with Mango Solutions!
-I have, however, found the EARL conference and other meet-ups (e.g. LondonR) they organise extremely helpful.
+I have however found the EARL conference and other meet-ups (e.g. LondonR) they organise to be extremely helpful.
 Through their talks/events I've made many friends (including Avision), and certainly have expanded my knowledge in R. Talking to people is a great way to learn - an approach I'd much prefer over simply binge-ing on R video tutorials!

 ## Interview with Avision Ho

 **Do you want to start off by telling me briefly what your EARL talk is about?
 I seem to recall it had something to do with Nobel Prizes.**